ejona86/taus/README.md

 [![In-game](media/playerid-ingame.thumb.png)](media/playerid-ingame.aspect.png)

 The playerid mod displays an identifier 1-7 at the top-right of the play screen, which can be chosen by pressing Select at the level-select screen.
-It is compatible with the TAUS and twoplayer mods.

 The identifier is intended to help identify the game in a recording, like determining which player was playing.